The top three presenting complaints for dogs in every small animal veterinary clinic are ear infections, itchy skin, and vomiting.

 5. Previous history of similar episodes, treatments that were performed and outcome – records from your last veterinarian are incredibly helpful here.

-Then when you’ve got your list of symptoms, timeframe, potential exposure and recent changes, call your veterinarian and they’ll help you work through whatever ails poor Fido, come what may.
+Then when you’ve got your list of symptoms, time frame, potential exposure and recent changes, call your local veterinarian and they’ll help you work through your pet’s condition.